The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Conclusions

 \section{Conclusions}

 We have presented multi-wavelength observations of the 2019 outburst in the 2005 classical nova V1047~Cen.
 The outburst amplitude reached around 6 magnitudes in the optical and lasted for more than 400 days.
-We derive a distance of 3.2$\pm$0.2\,kpc to the system and an peak absolute magnitude of the outburst $M_V = -2$.
+We derive a distance of 3.2$\pm$0.2\,kpc to the system and a peak absolute magnitude of the outburst $M_V = -2$, placing it between novae and dwarf novae.
 The first spectra we obtained of the system around 74 days after the start of the outburst were consistent with a disk instability dwarf nova event in a classical nova system.
 If V1047 Cen is a DN, the event would be a record breaker, making it the longest DN outburst on record, the shortest gap between a nova and DN in a CV system, and the most luminous optical and radio DN outburst.
-We find a potential orbital period of 8.36 days in the optical photometry, which could explain the long-lasting outburst and the 14 year gap with the nova eruption, however, the observational features of the outburst across the electromagnetic spectrum point towards a phenomenon more exotic than just a DN outburst.
+This, along with the different observational features across the electromagnetic spectrum point towards a phenomenon more exotic than just a DN outburst.

-We therefore suggest that the event is an outburst resembling those observed in classical symbiotic systems which are known as combination novae.
-In this scenario, the outburst might have started with a DN-like instability in a massive accretion disk, which then triggered enhanced nuclear shell burning on the surface of the white dwarf and eventually led to an optically thick, radiation driven wind/outflow.
-This scenario fits well the 400 day outburst duration, the dramatic changes in the optical line profiles and the $>$ 2000\,km\,s$^{-1}$ velocities inferred from these profiles, the P Cygni line profiles which appeared several months after the outburst start, the high peak optical brightness, and most importantly the long-lasting, superluminous radio emission, which likely originates from ionized gas (thermal emission) in collimated bipolar flows, which are characteristic of combination nova events.
+We therefore suggest that the event is a combination of multiple mechanisms, starting with a brightening in the disk (due to enhanced mass-transfer or less likely an instability in the disk), which then triggered enhanced nuclear shell burning on the surface of the white dwarf and eventually led to an optically thick, radiation driven wind/outflow.
+This scenario fits well the 400 day outburst duration, the dramatic changes in the optical line profiles and the $>$ 2000\,km\,s$^{-1}$ velocities inferred from these profiles, the P Cygni line profiles which appeared several months after the outburst start, the high peak optical brightness, and most importantly the long-lasting, superluminous radio emission, which likely originates from ionized gas (thermal emission) in collimated bipolar flows, which are characteristic of classical symbiotic outbursts.
 Strong evidence for such outflows can be seen in the late optical spectral line profiles.
 Mid-infrared observations also indicate that pre-existing dust --- likely formed during the 2005 classical nova eruption --- has been heated by the radiation from the 2019 outburst.